 #6.
 "Back to Black" Amy Winehouse

-Losing love, losing yourself, losing control.
-Losing everything and having nothing but darkness left.
+This song is all about losing love, losing yourself, losing control, losing everything and having nothing but darkness left.
 This is the perfect song to put you in a black mood, too.

 #7.
 "With or Without You" Scala and Kolacny Brothers